 6 – Hall of Presidents

-Walt Disney was a great admirer of Abraham Lincoln, and he and his Imagineers created a very advanced Audio-Animatronic figure of Lincoln that was used in the long running stage show Great Moments with Mr. Lincoln in Disneyland.
-In Walt Disney World The Hall of Presidents has all 43 U.S Presidents in Audio-Animatronic form, and of course that includes Abraham Lincoln.
-This attraction is a fantastic way to remember Walt’s patriotism and passion for not only his country, but also technology.
+Walt Disney was a great admirer of Abraham Lincoln, and he and his Imagineers created a very advanced Audio-Animatronic figure of Lincoln that was used in the long-running stage show Great Moments with Mr. Lincoln in Disneyland.
+In Walt Disney World, The Hall of Presidents has all the U.S Presidents in Audio-Animatronic form, and of course, that includes Abraham Lincoln.
+This attraction is a fantastic way to remember Walt’s patriotism and passion for not only his country but also technology.

 5 – Tomorrowland Transit Authority Peoplemover

 Like the Monorail, the Peoplemover in Tomorrowland, or the TTA, is a futuristic mode of transportation that will take you on a relaxing tour above Tomorrowland.
 It is, after all, the highway in the sky.
 You could argue that the TTA is a hidden gem in Magic Kingdom, but there is also a hidden gem within it, and that is the model of Progress City.
 As you ride the TTA, you will see the actual model that was created for Walt Disney’s dream of the Experimental Prototype Community of Tomorrow.
 It doesn’t exactly look like the Epcot we know and love today, but it’s fantastic to see what Walt himself envisioned for the future.